AdityaVoracpp/GeoDigest/README.md

 # GeoDigest
 This is a fullstack web app that allows Users to search for news topics, analyze the sentiment (positive, negative, neutral) and displayed on a world map.
+An AI summarize feature is also added, to get the gist of the search results.

 HOW TO RUN:
 1) clone the repo: